orbbec/pyorbbecsdk/README.md

 > [!IMPORTANT]
 >
-> Welcome to the Orbbec SDK.
-Before you begin using this version of Orbbec SDK, it's crucial to check the following device support list to verify the compatibility.
+> Welcome to the python wrapper .
+Before you begin using this version of python wrapper , it's crucial to check the following device support list to verify the compatibility.

 Here is the device support list of main branch (v1.x) and v2-main branch (v2.x):